 If you’re a novice at accessorizing, or perhaps you’ve worn the same staples for years but have recently considered branching out into a new form of jewelry, there’s a lot to consider.
 Men’s jewelry is a balance of power and subtlety, and you don’t want to overplay your hand.
+Stephen David Leonard has a great selection of accessories for men to get you started.

 Historically, there have been periods in which men wore jewelry as a display of status and wealth, as in the Elizabethan era of England.
 There have also been times when subtle accessories were prized, and men wore only a wristwatch and possibly a pair of cufflinks.